 PreCollege students are held to a high standard of conduct in the program inside and outside of class.
 Students will follow all of the same guidelines as undergraduate students in addition to some more specific PreCollege policies.

-Pratt Institute takes the view that any action by one person that causes harm to another person will not be tolerated.
+Pratt Institute takes the view that any action by one person that causes harm to another person, and/or to Pratt’s spaces and equipment will not be tolerated.
 Bullying, harassment, or any behavior that causes disruption to a community member’s ability to learn conflicts with the values of Pratt Institute and violates the community member’s right to feel protected, nurtured, and valued.
 Students can read more about Pratt’s community standards and student guidelines here.

 Consistent attendance is essential for the completion of any course or program.
 Attending class does not earn students any specific portion of their grade, but is the precondition for passing the course, while missing class may seriously harm a student’s grade.
 Grades may be lowered a letter grade for each unexcused absence, at the discretion of the instructor.
 Even as few as three unexcused absences in some courses (especially those that meet only once per week) may result in an automatic “F” for the course.
 A full attendance policy can be viewed here.

 Pratt’s campus is supported by the Pratt Public Safety team, who are highly trained public safety professionals, responsible for ensuring best practices are followed in the areas of campus safety, security, and emergency management.
-The members of our Department are on-duty 24/7 to provide public safety services, as well as peace of mind, to the Pratt Institute.
-While off campus, we encourage students to travel in pairs and follow all guidelines provided by the Public Safety Department to remain safe.
+The members of our Department are on-duty 24/7 to provide public safety services, as well as peace of mind, to the Pratt Institute community.
+While off campus, students are encouraged to travel in small groups or pairs and follow all guidelines provided by the Public Safety Department to remain safe.

 Applications and Registration Confirmation

-Fall, spring, and online registration opens 6-8 weeks before the first class and closes 1 week (5 business days) before the start of each course.
+Further information about specific timelines can be found on our Fall, Winter, and Spring Webpage.
 Summer applications begin 6-8 months before the beginning of the program and continue on a rolling basis as space permits.
-Applications can take up 4-6 weeks to be reviewed and all application updates will be sent directly to the student email on file.
+Summer applications can take up 4-6 weeks to be reviewed and all application updates will be sent directly to the student email address on file.

 Scholarships and Financial Aid

-Currently, program scholarships are only available for the summer residential program and there is a very limited number available.
-Students can apply for a PreCollege scholarship through the general application.
-We recommend that students apply for scholarships from third-party organizations in addition to the PreCollege scholarship.
-The following scholarships can be applied to directly through the summer application.
+Currently, a limited number of program scholarships are only available for the summer residential program.
+Students can apply for a PreCollege scholarship through the general application by March 1st.
+We recommend that students apply for scholarships from third-party organizations in addition to the PreCollege scholarships.
+Students can apply for the following scholarships directly through the summer application:

 - Merit Scholarship